Go to Bottom

 London). dir: Michael Anderson.
 93 min.

 (2003) * 1/2 Seán Cullen ("Sean"), Theresa Pavlinek ("Frau Foch), Winston Spear ("Winston the cellar dweller"), Jennifer Robertson ("Betty"), Ted Ludzik ("Sonny"), Adam Sternbergh, Jason Belleville, Ryan Belleville, with Dylan Goodhue, Ian Goodhue, Great Bob Scott, Meher Steinberg, and Stephen Hart.....Off-the-wall comedy/quasi-sitcom with a show that's aware of itself.
 Cullen acts out sitcom style plots with guests dropping by, and -- unbeknownst to him -- locked in a feud with his megalomaniacal neighbour (Pavlinek), a would be world conquerer (and dominatrix)...while addressing the audience, bringing audience members down to play impromptu games, breaking into musical numbers, throwing in celebrity cameoes, etc. All the while engaging in an "anything goes" surrealism.
 Spear plays a guy who lives in his basement, Robertson his perpetually upbeat housekeeper and Ludzik her sinister, mentally handicapped adult son, Sternbergh a door-to-door canvaser, the two Belleville's critics who kibitz from the audience.
 Hart (or at least his arm) appears as a sasquatch sidekick for "Frau Foch", and the others are Cullen's on-stage band.
 The basic concepts (or the lack of basic concepts) should make this a delightfully off-beat, hilariously bizarre experience.
 Yeah, it should.
 Unfortunately, beyond the initial concepts, Cullen rarely manages to shape them into funny jokes.
-The fact that he wants to shock us with his audaciousness is all very fine, but it takes more than that to get a laugh.
 Or, put another way, to an audience weaned on "Monty Python" and even "South Park", Scottish Jesus doesn't quite cut it.
 It's the glimmer of a gag, it's the beginning of a gag...but it's not a gag in and of itself.
-It's almost as if someone told Cullen anything he says is funny...so he doesn't bother writing actual jokes, but figures as long as he mugs and wiggles his eyebrows exaggeratedly, it'll be funny.
-Cullen seems to be creating a show that's a distillation of the last few decades of comedy, unapologetically borrowing from earlier sources (the critics in the audience evokes "The Muppet Show", a gag with Gordon Pinsent Deriding a Cat seems like a (less funny) version of a Four on the Floor sketch with Dan Redican patronizing a tractor, etc.) and the very idea of the character aware of his audience has already been used, to better effect, in "The Burns and Allen Show" and "It's Gary Shandling's Show".
+It's almost as if someone told Cullen anything he says is funny...so he figures as long as he mugs and wiggles his eyebrows exaggeratedly, it'll be funny (I should point out: I do find Cullen and his brand of absurdism funny doing stand up and the like...though even then, in measured doses).
+Cullen seems to be creating a show that's a distillation of the last few decades of comedy, unapologetically borrowing from earlier sources (the critics in the audience evokes "The Muppet Show", a gag with Gordon Pinsent Deriding a Cat seems like a (less funny) version of a Four on the Floor sketch with Dan Redican patronizing a tractor, etc.) and the very idea of the character aware of his audience has already been used in "The Burns and Allen Show" and "It's Gary Shandling's Show".
 One wants to like the series, to encourage eccentric programing...but even wild n' crazy ideas need to be funny, while this series only occasionally can induce a chuckle (The William Shatner Self-Defense Course video promo being one -- though you have to recognize its simultaneous parody of "Star Trek" and old Charles Atlas ads).
-With the show's as-long-as-it's-weird-it-must-be-funny mentality, and the really -- really -- broad, campy delivery of the actors, if it wasn't for the frequent sex jokes and occasional black humour, one might mistake it for a kid's show.
-In fact, maybe Cullen's hoping the series will have a post-production revival on Saturday mornings, sandwiched between reruns of The Hilarious House of Frightenstein and You Can't Do That on Television.
+With the show's as-long-as-it's-weird-it-must-be-funny mentality, and the campy delivery of the actors, if it wasn't for the frequent sex jokes and occasional black humour you might wonder if Cullen's hoping the series will have a post-production revival on Saturday mornings, sandwiched between reruns of The Hilarious House of Frightenstein and You Can't Do That on Television.
+And -- yes -- this is an awfully in-depth review for something that only ran a handful of episodes.
 Created by Sean Cullen.
 Half hour episodes on the CBC. |

 SEARCH AND DESTROY